codacy/chart/docs/infrastructure/microk8s-quickstart.md

 Prepare your environment to set up the microk8s cluster.
 For your infrastructure, you will need the following:

-1. A machine running Ubuntu 18.04 LTS.
+- A machine running Ubuntu 18.04 LTS.
 You must start a local or remote command line session on this machine.
-2. A postgres database with all the necessary databases created and open firewall rule. ([Documentation can be found here.](../requirements.md#postgresql-server-setup))
+- A [PostgreSQL instance with all the necessary databases created](../requirements.md#postgresql-server-setup).
+The machine above must be able to connect to this PostgreSQL instance.

 All the following steps assume that you are starting from a blank slate.